 Even reviews that purport to be systematic may not be.
 Reviews that do not use systematic methods may result in biased or imprecise estimates of the effects of treatments because the selection of studies for inclusion may be biased, or the methods may result in some studies not being found.
 In addition, the appraisal of the quality of some studies may be biased, or the synthesis of the results of the selected studies may be inadequate or inappropriate.

-For example, if a systematic review of giving blood thinners to patients with an acute heart attack had been done in the late 1970s, it would have established the effectiveness of that treatment about 10 years before the results a very large randomized trial became available [Antman 1992].
+For example, if a systematic review of giving blood thinners to patients with an acute heart attack had been done in the late 1970s, it would have established the effectiveness of that treatment about 10 years before the results of a very large randomized trial became available [Antman 1992].
 If those results had been acted upon, thousands of premature deaths could have been avoided.
 Instead, recommendations were based on unsystematic reviews of the evidence.
 Similarly, the harmful effects of medicines to reduce heart rhythm abnormalities in patients with an acute heart attack could have been recognised years earlier.
 And thousands of deaths caused by those medicines could have been prevented if those results had been acted upon.

 Consider whether unpublished results were considered.